vishvAsa/kalpAntaram/kANe/v5p2/06_tAntrik_Doctrines_and_dharmashAstra/27_nyAsas_mudrAs_etc.md

 of Sivananda; pub. in S. B. serios, 1934.
 Māheśraratantra, in 51 patalas and 3060 verses (pub. in Ch.
 S. S.);

-mentions that Tantras are 64 (1.15 and 26, 11 ) and names 25 Vaisnava tantras (26.
+mentions that Tantras are 64 (1.15 and 26, 11 ) and names 25 Vaiṣṇava tantras (26.
 16-20) and holds that Bauddha

 tantras are misleading and meant for cruel rites ( 26.21-22).
 Merutantra; extensive work in 35 chapters, 821 pages and about